grisuno/LazyOwn/COMMANDS.md

     scripts (list): A list of script names included in the toolkit. output (str): An empty string to store output or results.

+## log_command
+Logs the command execution details to a CSV file.

+:param cmd_name: The name of the command.
+:param cmd_args: The arguments of the command.

 ## default
 Handles undefined commands, including aliases.